Alexxander0/home-assistant-custom/custom_components/automation/README.md

 Set a cooldown for the automation (times/day/week/month), so its only trigger once per day, or every X minutes

-Most cases you only use 1 option out of the fallowing:
+Most cases you only use 1 option out of the following:

 Config:
 ```